marshmallow-code/marshmallow/docs/quickstart.rst

 Field Validators as Methods
 +++++++++++++++++++++++++++

-It is often convenient to write validators as methods.
+It is sometimes convenient to write validators as methods.
 Use the `validates <marshmallow.decorators.validates>` decorator to register field validator methods.

 .. code-block:: python